On the Square Peg Problem and Its Relatives: Inscribed crosspolytopes

-It is not difficult to see that the image of $[S_{or}]$ in $H_1(X/_{G_{or}};\ZZ)=H_1(G_{or};\ZZ)$ is zero.
-This is because the 120 degree rotation of a regular octahedron around the line connecting the midpoints of two opposite triangles is an element of the commutator of $G_{or}$.
-It requires much more visualisation to see that $[S_{or}]$ is in fact the image of the generator of $\ZZ_2$.
-The hard part is to show that $\ZZ_2$ unfortunately lies in the image of $H_2(X/_{G_{or}};\ZZ)$, which I could manage to do only with a very long program.
-It finds that $H_2(X/_{G_{or}};\ZZ)\iso \ZZ_4\times (\ZZ_2)^3$, where one can choose the generators such that the first three map to zero and the last one to the generator of $\ZZ_2$.
+It is not difficult to see that the image of $[S_{\rm{or}}]$ in $H_1(X/_{G_{\rm{or}}};\ZZ)=H_1(G_{\rm{or}};\ZZ)$ is zero.
+This is because the 120 degrees rotation of a regular octahedron about the line connecting the midpoints of two opposite triangles is an element of the commutator of $G_{\rm{or}}$.
+It requires more visualisation to see that $[S_{\rm{or}}]$ is in fact the image of the generator of $\ZZ/2$.
+The hard part is to show that $\ZZ/2$ unfortunately lies in the image of $H_2(X/_{G_{\rm{or}}};\ZZ)$, which we computed with a rather long computer program, see~\cite{Mat09squarePegRepository}.
+It finds that $H_2(X/_{G_{\rm{or}}};\ZZ)\iso \ZZ/4\times (\ZZ/2)^3$, where one can choose the generators such that the first three map to zero and the last one to the generator of $\ZZ/2$.

-The $G_{or}$-null-bordism of $S_{or}$ can be extended to a $G$-null-bordism of $S$.
-By Theorem 3.1 of U. Koschorke \cite{Kos81}, we can extend the section as stated. \end{proof}
+The $G_{\rm{or}}$-null-bordism of $S_{\rm{or}}$ can be extended to a $G$-null-bordism of $S$.
+By Theorem 3.1 of Koschorke \cite{Kos81vectorFieldsAndOtherVectorBundleMorph}, we can extend the section as stated. \end{proof}